ganeti/ganeti/doc/design-2.3.rst

 A job's priority can never go below -20.
 If a job hits priority -20, it must acquire its locks in blocking mode.

-Opcode priorities are synchronized to disk in order to be restored after a restart or crash of the master daemon.
+Opcode priorities are synchronised to disk in order to be restored after a restart or crash of the master daemon.

 Priorities also need to be considered inside the locking library to